DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-finding-school-placements-if-youre-an-itt-provider.md

 4. View a list of school placements
 5. View an individual school placement

-#### Find school placements by location or by school
+### Find school placements by location or by school

 ![Image showing find school placements by location or by school page](experiment-1-find-placement--school-or-location.png 'Find school placements by location or by school')

 We display the list of locations in an autocomplete.
-The Google Places API provides locations.
+We populate the list of places using the [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview).

 We display the list of schools in an autocomplete.
-We populate the schools list from Get information about schools (GIAS) data.
+We populate the list of schools from [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/) data.

-#### Age group
+### Age group

 ![Image showing age group question](experiment-1-find-placement--age-group.png 'Age group question')